+You can use careful water restriction to hasten ripening at the end of the season.
+But please do so judiciously.
 If you restrict water too much and too often, you’ll cause undue stress on your plants and actually get fewer tomatoes.

 There are some reasons you might also choose to pick your tomatoes at the first sign of blushing and let them ripen on your kitchen counter including diseased plants, pests (like caterpillars, squirrels, and deer), or heavy rain or frost in the forecast.

-Slicing tomatoes have a juicier seed cavity and are better suited to fresh eating.
+How are paste tomatoes different from slicing tomatoes?
+Paste tomatoes are meatier and have less juice, gel, and seeds.
+Whereas slicing tomatoes have a juicier seed cavity and are better suited to fresh eating.

-There are also cherry tomatoes which are the little ones you can pop in your mouth and eat whole and salad tomatoes which are about 2 oz size and would be eaten in 2 or 3 bites.
+There are also cherry tomatoes which are the little ones you can pop in your mouth and eat whole and salad tomatoes which are about a 2 oz size and would be eaten in 2 or 3 bites.